TetaBelyse/user-account-management-assignment/README.md

 To verify users profiles(approve or reject), you will have to login using admin user's credentials.

 # Deployed URL
-Visit [deployed version of this project]([https://user-account-management.netlify.app](https://user-account-management.netlify.app)) to check deployed version of this project.
+Visit [https://user-account-management.netlify.app](https://user-account-management.netlify.app) to check deployed version of this project.